GuilhermeDaSilvaVieira/Notx/README.md

 - **Theming**: Choose between light and dark mode as you see fit.
 - **Persistent Storage**: Notes are stored locally using SQLite, as well as themes, which are saved locally using Shared Preferences.

+## Feature-Based Architecture

+Notx is built using **Feature-Based Architecture**, which enhances scalability and modularity.
+This approach organizes the app into distinct feature modules, making the codebase easier to maintain and extend.
+Each feature is separated by its domain, such as note management, theming, and storage, which helps ensure clean code separation and simplifies testing.

 ## Prerequisites

 - Install [Flutter SDK](https://flutter.dev/docs/get-started/install) on your machine.